Kirsten Rolando Obituary (2020) - News Tribune

 UTICA – Kirsten A. Rolando, 20, of Utica, passed away unexpectedly November 19 in the emergency room at IVCH in Peru.

 Cremation rites have been accorded.
-A celebration of Kirsten's life will be a drive by at her residence, Sunday, November 29 from noon to 3 p.m.
-Her home is located at 117 Wright Drive in Utica, just off the short cut to Utica off of Rt 6.
+A celebration of Kristen's life will be a drive-by at her residence, Sunday, November 29, from noon to 3 p.m.
+Her home is located at 117 Wright Drive in Utica, just off the short cut to Utica off of Route 6.
 The Burgess Funeral Home is assisting the family.

-She was born on April 4, 2000 at IVCH in Peru to Tim and April (Harden) Rolando.
-Her love for family and friends, and caring of all, led her into attending IVCC in their nursing program.
-She was employed by Liberty Village in Peru as a CNA, and most recently at IVCH in Peru.
+She was born on April 4, 2000, at IVCH in Peru, to Tim and April (Harden) Rolando.
+Her love for family and friends and caring of all led her into attending IVCC in the nursing program.
+She was employed by Liberty Village in Peru as a CNA and most recently at IVCH in Peru.

-She is survived by her parents; two brothers, Tyler Wilsman of Springfield, IL., and Tim Rolando Jr. at home; maternal grandmother, Diane Poss of La Salle; and several aunts, uncles and cousins.
+She is survived by her parents; two brothers, Tyler Wilsman of Springfield, IL, and Tim Rolando Jr.; maternal grandmother, Diane Poss of La Salle; and several aunts, uncles and cousins.

 She is preceded by her paternal grandparents, Raymond and Shirley Rolando; and her maternal grandfather, Lyle Harden.